 Most organisations in Victoria who care for children and young people are subject to the Reportable Conduct Scheme.

-What is the Victorian Reportable Conduct Scheme?
+Understanding the Victorian Reportable Conduct Scheme

 - a sexual offence committed against, with or in the presence of, a child, whether or not a criminal proceeding in relation to the offence has been commenced or concluded; or